Devon Rex Cat

 Health

 The Devon Rex is an athletic breed and you shouldn’t have to make much of an effort to keep them entertained.
-At the same time though, your cat will appreciate a well-stocked basket of toys as well as a cat tree and at least one scratching post.
+At the same time, your cat will appreciate a well-stocked basket of toys, as well as a cat tree and at least one scratching post.
 They'll be happy to play fetch with you and learn other tricks whenever you have time.

 While the Devon Rex generally enjoys good health, there are some known issues with the breed, including hypertrophic cardiomyopathy, which is a form of heart disease.
-Some have hereditary myopathy, which is an inherited condition that affects muscle function, and some have a musculoskeletal disorder called patellar luxation.
+Some have hereditary myopathy called Devon Rex myopathy, which is an inherited condition that affects muscle function.
+Some Devon Rex have a musculoskeletal disorder called patellar luxation.

-Because their coats can be thin, these cats are prone to sunburn and chills.
-They must be kept in a warm indoor environment.
+Because their coats are thin, Devon Rex cats are prone to sunburn and chills.
+They must be kept in a warm, indoor environment.

 History

-Beryl Cox knew about the Cornish Rex cat breed and she thought that the curly-coated kitten might be related.
-She named the kitten Kirilee and when he matured, she brought him to a Cornish Rex cat breeder, who paired him with one of their females.
+Beryl Cox knew about the Cornish Rex cat breed and she thought that the curly coated kitten might be related.
+She named the kitten Kirlee and when he matured, she brought him to a Cornish Rex cat breeder, who paired him with one of their females.

-The resulting litter contained kittens with normal, straight coats, signifying that Kirilee had a different genetic mutation than the Cornish Rex.
-Eventually, a breeding program was established and the Devon Rex cat breed was developed.
-Even today, all Devon Rex cats can be traced directly back to Kirilee, the original curly coated kitten.
+The resulting litter contained kittens with normal, straight coats, signifying that Kirlee had a different genetic mutation than the Cornish Rex.
+The gene that gives the Devon Rex’s coat its unique texture is Devon gene.
+Eventually, a breeding program was established and the Devon Rex was developed as as separate breed.
+Even today, all Devon Rex cats can be traced directly back to Kirlee, the original curly coated kitten.

 Devon Rex Cat History